COLUMN-Kosovo violence gives NATO, Europe an unwanted crisis: Peter Apps | Law-Order

 This week’s violence broke out as Kosovan authorities, with accompanying NATO troops, took control of civic offices.
 On Friday, the most involved Western nations in Kosovo – the United States, France, Germany, Britain and Italy – condemned Kosovo's decision to force access to municipal buildings despite calls for restraint.

-When NATO troops first entered Kosovo in June 1999 after 78 days of bombing, no one thought its Kosovo Force (KFOR) peacekeepers would still be trying to separate ethnic Albanian and Serb Kosovars 24 years later.
+When NATO troops first entered Kosovo in June 1999 after 78 days of bombing, no one thought its Kosovo Force (KFOR) peacekeepers would still be trying to separate ethnic Albanians and ethnic Serbs 24 years later.
 The initial goal, as in Bosnia-Herzegovina, where another even smaller NATO force lingers, was for the NATO mission to withdraw as early as 2000, handing over administration to the United Nations and Kosovo's own authorities.

 Instead, NATO is now sending an additional 700 troops, maybe more, to reinforce 4,000 already there.
 This week's violence, in which more than 30 Hungarian and Italian NATO soldiers were injured in the town of Zvecan, appears to be the worst since the years following the war.
 The focus remains majority ethnic Serb settlements in the north of Kosovo, now emerging as a flashpoint at a time NATO and other Western allies have their minds on Russia's war in Ukraine.